codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 Updating without notifications
 ------------------------------
-You can also make changes to a master course without sending update notifications.
+You can also make changes to a parent course without sending update notifications.
 After an update in the orignal course has been published, a **Pull** icon is displayed on the assignments that have changed (when in Edit mode).
 Follow these steps to pull the updates.

 1. In the Dashboard, select the course to open it.
 The assignments that have changed show a **Pull** icon.